awalvie/go-blender/steps.md

 	[[ devlog ]]

 	```
 	-

-- [ ] Initialize directory with a default structure
+- [x] Initialize directory with a default structure
+- [x] Generate directory tree for source files
+- [ ] Parse source markdown files and render them in HTML
+- [ ] Extend markdown parsing to support backlinks